States with Jobs

 Get experience before you travel - As a travel Certified Occupational Therapy Assistant, it is recommended that you have at least two years of experience before you travel.
-If you are a new grad, you are at high risk for not landing a travel assignment until you have some experience under your belt.
-You also risk getting placed in tough (non new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.
+If you are a new grad, it is next to impossible to land a travel assignment until you have some experience under your belt.
+You also risk getting placed in tough (non-new grad appropriate) assignments, contract cancellations, and companies underpaying you and pushing the bill rate down.

-Be nice to your recruiters - Your speciality is not in demand for many states.
-Recruiters have to work 3x as hard to get you in a placement, and too many COTAs on their list hurts their productivity (thus their paycheck).
-You want them to like you and to want to hustle for you.
-Be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile for you!
+Be nice to your recruiters - Your specialty is not in demand, no matter where you are looking to travel to.
+Recruiters have to work 20x as hard to get you in a placement.
+Be patient, flexible, and be a great communicator and show up as a kind and professional partner to them, so they want to go the extra mile for you!

 Extend - If you’re already in a travel position you like, see if you can extend!

-Fall 2019 - the market temperature is chilly!
-The COTA travel market has been consistently competitive the last year or more.
+It is a cold, cold winter!
+Unfortunately, there aren’t many states we would be happy to recommend for you.
+The COTA travel market has been consistently competitive the last year or more and this is the lowest availability all year.
 That means significantly less jobs and you need many more submissions for landing a travel job.
 It is an extra hard specialty for new grads to try to be travelers.

 When one might hear travel therapy companies say, “We staff in all 50 states”.

 What this means: The agency is legally set up with the ability to staff in all 50 states.